simewu/assembly_instruction_extractor_cpp/README.md

 - Number of Arithmetic and Logic instructions
 - Number of Control Flow instructions
 - Number of Miscellaneous instructions

+Additional categorizations include:
 - Number of Addition instructions
 - Number of Subtraction instructions
 - Number of Multiply instructions
 - Number of Divide instructions
 - Number of Jump instructions
 - Number of No Operation (NOP) instructions

+And finally, the raw data is appended to end last column:
 - List of Instructions in JSON format

 ## TODO